nring21/nring21.github.io/home.md

 ---
-title: "Home"
+title: "Noah Ring"
 layout: page
 ---

 Welcome!

 This is just a place for me to share my thoughts and informations about myself.
 Feel free to read on if you're interested in who I am or what I have to say.

 ## About Me

-Hi!
-I need to edit this more later...!!!
+Hello!
+My name is Noah Ring, and I'm a first year Physics Ph.D. student studying theoretical physics.
+Obviously I really like physics, but I also really enjoy math and spending time thinking about how they click together.